sam-shore/sous-chef/REST-API.md

 menu_category_name | A menu category. | string
 sales_revenue | The before taxes sales total for each menu item.
 Totals do not include tax and gratuity.
 The total also does not represent voids. | decimal void_revenue | Total  voids in dollar amounts authorized for each menu item. | decimal quantity | The number of times this item has been billed.
-TouchBistro supports the ordering fractional amounts so the value is decimal. | decimal void_quantity | The number of times the item has been voided. | decimal record_count | The total number of times this item has been ordered (billed plus voided). | int sales_percentage | Percentage of sales. | float
+TouchBistro supports ordering fractional amounts so the value is decimal. | decimal void_quantity | The number of times the item has been voided. | decimal record_count | The total number of times this item has been ordered (billed plus voided). | int sales_percentage | Percentage of sales. | float